 However, half-way into the year, you probably will have some sort of an active following, with a few mega fans in the mix.
 You know more about those who comment, like, and share your content than ever before.
 Now, Adams says it is time to make a plan to expand your brand by ten times its size by leveraging the right platforms.
 Not all of these are digital either, but rather, opportunities to showcase who you are and what you’re selling.
 From speaking at conferences to being a guest on podcasts, to seeking higher-level collaborations with larger influences, all of these aid in your growth.

 Who knows — a year into the wild ride, you might find yourself further along than you ever imagined.
 Isn’t that what Instagram is all about, anyway?
 Aspiration?
-By setting markers for yourself, you’ll be well on your way of becoming an influencer.
+By setting markers for yourself, you’ll be well on your way to becoming an influencer.